• AFFORDABLE TRUST AND

 Married Couple Without Children

-This Questionnaire is for a Married Couple Without Children who wish to leave their assets first to the surviving spouse, and then however you decide.
+This Questionnaire is for a Married Couple without Children who wish to leave their assets first to the surviving spouse, and then distribute them according to their preferences.

 Let's get started now